kersorianek/mon-portfolio/_posts/2019-06-06-Requirement-Approval-Process.md

 - Include Technical Lead / Architect
 - Create agendas for both meetings

-# Technical Approval: Conduct (Session 1)
+## Technical Approval: Conduct (Session 1)
 1. Explain the purpose of the meeting and the agenda
 2. Review project and objective
 3. Touch on each section of requirements
 4. Identify any major technical concerns
 5. Answer questions

-# Technical Approval: Conduct (Session 2)
+## Technical Approval: Conduct (Session 2)
 1. Explain the purpose of the meeting and the agenda
 2. Review project and objective
 3. Go through each requirement to validate technical feasibility
 4. Identify any troublesome requirements
 5. Verify enough detail for design phase
 6. Make or Buy decision:
-    a.
-Make - Create high level design architecture
+   1. **Make:** Create high level design architecture
-    b.
-Buy – Determine options (Competitive Comparison Matrix)
+   2. **Buy:** Determine options (Competitive Comparison Matrix)

- 7. Update project estimated cost
+ 1. Update project estimated cost

 # Sponsor/ Committee Approval

-So now you've gained the business approval and you've gained a technical understanding of the architecture and design that would be used to accomplish this particular project.
-And now it's all about going and getting the sponsor or the committee's approval, basically the approval of the person that actually wrote the check to make this project happen.
+So you now have business approval as well as a technical understanding of the architecture and design that will be used to finish this project.
+And now it's all about going and getting authorization from the sponsor or committee, essentially the person who sent the cash to make this vision a reality.

-# Sponsor Approval: Schedule
+## Sponsor Approval: Schedule
 -  Create presentation to talk high level about project
     - Update project schedule, cost, and risks
     - Summarize the business requirements